Jeff Valdez: Career

-In 1993, Valdez moved to Los Angeles, and created the show "Comedy Compadres", for KTLA, channel 5.
-He then wrote scripts, produced and directed pilots for Disney (Play Ball), Showtime (Latino Laugh Festival), NBC (Valdez and Hacienda Heights), Galavisión (Cafe Ole, Funny is Funny), and Nickelodeon (The Brothers Garcia).
+Valdez moved to Los Angeles in 1993, where he launched the television show "Comedy Compadres" for KTLA, channel 5.
+Over the years, he became involved in multiple projects, writing, producing, and directing pilots for several major networks, including Disney (Play Ball), Showtime (Latino Laugh Festival), NBC (Valdez and Hacienda Heights), Galavisión (Cafe Ole, Funny is Funny), and Nickelodeon (The Brothers Garcia).

-In 2003, and based on the potential of this English-speaking market of the Latino population, Valdez paired with Bruce Barshop, a venture capitalist and founded Sí TV, the first Latino national channel for English-speaking Latinos in the United States.
-Sí TV became the leading producer of Latino themed English-language cable programming network, reaching 22 million homes in the first 3 years.
-Valdez became the CEO of the channel for the first 2 years, and produced the original programming of Sí TV.
+Recognizing the growing demand for content that reflects the experiences of English-speaking Latinos, Valdez partnered with Bruce Barshop a venture capitalist and founded Sí TV, the first Latino national channel for English-speaking Latino in the United States.
+Under Valdez's leadership as CEO for the first two years, Si TV rapidly grew, reaching 22 million homes within the first three years and becoming a key platform for Latino-centered English-language programming.

-In 2007 Valdez was named Chairman of Quepasa Corp./Quepasa.com (NASDAQ-QPSA) a bi-lingual social network aimed at US and Latin American markets.
-Valdez contributed to QuePasa's recovery in that period with an overall re-branding and creative vision.
-He also helped with a digital product called "Papacito", which increased the reach of the social network.
+In 2007, Valdez was named Chairman of Quepasa Corp./Quepasa.com (NASDAQ-QPSA), a bilingual social network platform targeting both US and Latin American markets.
+During his time there, Valdez played a pivotal role in rebranding and revitalizing the social network with a creative vision.
+His contributions led to the development of a digital feature called "Papacito," which expanded the reach of Quepasa's network.

-Valdez joined Maya Entertainment as a co-chairman at the invite of producer, Moctezumq Esparza.
-From 2007 to 2011 Maya was the only Latino Global Film Distribution Company.
-The company produced, owned and distributed films and content, primarily in English for theatrical release, as well as syndication.
+That same year, Valdez joined Maya Entertainment as a co-chairman, at the invitation of producer Moctesuma Esparza.
+From 2007 to 2011, Maya operated as the only Latino Global Film Distribution Company, producing content that appeals to diverse American Latino and multicultural audiences, distributing content for theatrical release and syndication.

-From 2011 to 2014, Valdez headed up Max 360 Entertainment, which was a group of investors pursuing a variety of Television projects.
-In 2015 Valdez teamed up with financier Jeffrey Soros to develop a slate of Latino comedy films aimed at the New Mainstream Latino audience.

-Early in 2018, Valdez and Sol Trujillo co-founded New Cadence Productions, a U.S. television and film content creation studio, with the intention of continuing to promote Latinos and their role in the media.
-New Cadence Productions has since partnered with Warner Media.
-The studio's first project was the 2020 HA Comedy Festival, which resulted in a 1-hour comedy special streaming on HBO Max.
-The festival was green lit for a second year in 2021 and the 2021 HA Comedy Special will be released on HBO Max in December 2021, along with the all female comedy special “Comedy Chingonas,” which airs November 18, 2021.
-The 10 episode reboot of The Brothers Garcia called The Garcias was shot in the Riviera Maya, Mexico, in summer 2021 and is scheduled to release on HBO Max in early 2022.
+In early 2018, Valdez and Sol Trujillo co-founded New Cadence Productions, a U.S. television and film content creation studio dedicated to elevating Latino voices and promoting their role in the media.
+New Cadence Production has since partnered with Warner Media.
+The studio's first project was the 2020 HA Comedy Festival, resulting in a 1-hour comedy special streaming on HBO Max.
+The festival was green lit for a second year in the 2021 HA Comedy Special, released on HBO Max, alongside the premiere of “Comedy Chingonas,” an all-female comedy special.
+The following year, in 2022, Valdez revisited one of his earlier successes with a 10-episode reboot of The Brother Garcia, titled The Garcias, which was filmed in Mexico's Riviera Maya.
+The series debuted on HBO Max.

-Valdez created the HA Comedy Festival in 2020, an annual weekend long festival which features Latino comedian performances and ends with a live comedy special that airs on HBO Max.
-Jeff is credited with writing and producing the HA 2020 festival, and writing, producing and directing the HA 2021 festival.
+Through the HA Comedy Festival, Valdez continues to elevate Latino talent in media, serving as writer, producer, and director for both the 2020 and 2021 editions of the festival.
+These efforts brought Latino comedy to a broader audience via HBO Max.